 Note that it is seldom meaningful to include a string index signature in a class because it constrains all instance properties of the class.
 However, numeric index signatures can be useful to control the element type when a class is used in an array-like manner.

+Decorators

+TODO: Document decorators.

 Code Generation

-When the output target is ECMAScript 6 or higher, type parameters, implements clauses, accessibility modifiers, and member variable declarations are removed in the emitted code, but otherwise class declarations are emitted as written.
+When the output target is ECMAScript 2015 or higher, type parameters, implements clauses, accessibility modifiers, and member variable declarations are removed in the emitted code, but otherwise class declarations are emitted as written.
 When the output target is ECMAScript 3 or 5, more comprehensive rewrites are performed, as described in this section.